Lyndal Plant and Neridah Parke

 Opportunities have been taken to highlight the national Avenues of Honour Project and Council’s contribution, at milestones throughout the research journey.

 Brisbane City Council partnered with RSL State Headquarters to help promote the national launch of Gallipoli Rosemary sales on Remembrance Day 2006.
 A special addition to the regular formal ceremony at the Eternal Flame in Anzac Square was arranged.
 This segment involved presentations of Gallipoli Rosemary plants to Doug Formby, Queensland State President of RSL President and Lord Mayor Campbell Newman, and attendance of Anna Bligh MLA as the Premier’s representative.
 A historical group dressed in WW1 military uniforms presented the rosemary to the dignitaries.
 Other plants were planted in gardens in the Square by veterans and their families.
-Considerable media attention was drawn to both the national project and the role of Gallipoli Rosemary sales, as well as the partnership between Council and the RSL.
+Considerable media attention was drawn to both the national project and the role of Gallipoli Rosemary sales, as well as the partnership between the Council and the RSL.
 Council also distributed free packs of Gallipoli Rosemary to each RSL Sub-Branch in the Council area.

 Beyond the progress so far in recording and promoting local memorial plantings and the national project, two renewal projects have commenced to replace memorial trees lost at significant sites.
 The two sites chosen for renewal in 07-08 are Graceville Memorial Park and Tennyson Memorial Avenue.
 In the former, new Cottonwood trees have been planted to restore the integrity of that unique alternate planting pattern.
 Original tree material was used to propagate the new cottonwoods to maintain the historical connection.

-With Tennyson memorial Avenue, none of the memorial trees planted in three stages, one soon after World War 1, another in 1949 and another in 1993, remain on site today.
+With Tennyson Memorial Avenue, none of the memorial trees planted in three stages, one soon after World War 1, another in 1949 and another in 1993, remain on site today.
 Replanting of this site was identified as a high priority due to the extensive loss of original trees and their honour to local lives lost in both the “Empire Wars”.
-A replacement planting and rededication is planned for the 9th November this year, with strong support from locals, Council and the RSL.
+A replacement planting and rededication is planned for the 9th of November this year, with strong support from locals, Council and the RSL.

 A new generic “Avenues of Honour” sign is being developed for use at as many of the existing memorial sites as possible, starting with the Tennyson site later this year.